justynroberts/RBAnalytics/README.md

 Place holder for Runbook Automation Analytics job Clealy overkill for one job, but this will serve as a placeholder for any future Runbook Projects.

+Import the .json file to a Runbook Automation/Rundeck/Process Automation server.

 # Automation Job Execution Report